ataraxao/drex/introduction.md

 ## Conclusion

 We cannot moralize our way out of a macroeconomic crisis.
 To save the domestic sphere, we must price it accurately.
-By utilizing the Cooperative Wealth Agreement and a verified Clearinghouse, we elevate relationship formation from an environment of mimetic deception and legal peril into an operational, verifiable, and highly lucrative reality for rational economic agents.
+By utilizing the Cooperative Wealth Agreement and a verified Clearinghouse, we elevate relationship formation from an environment of mimetic deception and legal peril into an operational, verifiable reality for rational economic agents.

 ---